psalveso/EC50Calculator/README.md

 ### Output of the script

 The script will place five tab-seperated `.txt` files and a `results.pdf` into the `results` directory.
 The tab-seperated text files can be directly opened in excel.
 Four of the five `.txt` files contain the concentrations, the average absorbance of the three replicates, and the standard deviation of the three replicates for the given experiment.
 These `.txt` files also contain the optimized values for the EC50, A, and n parameters. the fifth `.txt` file contains a table of the four fitted EC50 values.
 The `results.pdf` file contains two graphs of the normalized data and the normalized fits: one with a log scale x-axis and one without.
+Both graphs include the normalized error, which is propagated from the standard deviation of the three replicate measurements.
 The legend for these graphs contains the fitted EC50 values, rounded to 4 significant figures.
 The legends are labeled according to the `-1`, `-2`, `-3`, and `-4`  flags.
 The `results.pdf` can be loaded into illustrator so that you can change the names or colors of the curves, if you would like.

 Once you have finished analyzing your data, you should move all the files out of  the `results` directory and save them else where on your computer.
 If not, subsequent runs of the script will overwrite all of the output files.